jhart99/a6tools/atcommands.md

 SETAPC_FINEVALUE |
 DMR_ADJTXSYMDEV |
 DMR_GETTXSYMDEV |
-SETSTANDARD | Sets the testing standard for the radio AT+SETSTANDARD=<standard> where standard is 0-4.
+SETSTANDARD | Sets the testing standard for the radio AT+SETSTANDARD=<standard> where the standard is 0-4.
 Completely resets the radio's program!
 SETSQLEVEL |
 SETSQADJUST |
 SETSQMODE |